Maple Dijon Mustard Dressing

 Why you will love this recipe!

-- Quick and easy: It takes no more than 5 minutes to make up this dressing, so you have no excuses!
+- Quick and easy: It takes no more than 5 minutes to make up this easy recipe, so you have no excuses!

-- Healthier: This dressing contains no salt and only uses natural ingredients, so it’s a great healthy alternative to store bought.
+- Healthier: This recipe contains no salt and only uses natural ingredients, so it’s a great healthy alternative to store-bought dressings.

 - Dietary info: This maple mustard dressing is vegan, gluten-free and dairy-free.